 This will depend on who’s coming to the party and age.

 I’ve hosted several parties with kegs one of the biggest ones I did was my own wedding.
 I built a rustic bar, that had 5 craft beers on tap.
 I thought I had all my bases covered, I was sadly disappointed.

-I had a lite beer, a dark beer, a sweet fruity beer, an IPA and a German lager.
-When I found out people were bringing in there own lite beer, I was thinking are you serious?
+I had a lite beer, a dark beer, a sweet fruity beer, an IPA, and a German lager.
+When I found out people were bringing in their own lite beer, I was thinking are you serious?
 Doesn’t all lite beer taste the same?
 Yes and No.

 People are very brand loyal, if you drink bud lite, you won’t drink Miller lite and vice versa.
 And that’s why I went with a local lite beer, Leinenkugel’s Original.
 A simple pilsner.